 In the tech circle, there are always two teams; those who prefer Android and those who prefer iOS.
-When it comes to choosing an operating system for your business, the choice affects the daily productivity of your company.
-In this article, you will find a detailed guide to the ups and downs of operating systems.
-That should answer the question of iOS or Android for business.
+But when it comes to choosing an operating system for your business, the choice affects the daily productivity of your company.
+In this article, you will find a detailed guide to the ups and downs of both operating systems and advice on which to choose for your business.

 iOS or Android for Business: The Basic Differences